 The last two miles of the hike is the most difficult.
 Switchbacks lead you up the crater wall that are seemingly never ending.
 The switchbacks are very steep and challenging.
 After a mile and half of switchbacks, there is still a small ascent, but a much easier finish back to the Halemau’u Trailhead.

 Bring sunscreen.
 You are at high elevation and more likely to burn.

 Bring layers of clothes.
 This hike is exposed and can be very hot.
 However, there is also a possibility of hiking through the clouds, which can get cold.

 Bring plenty of water.
 There is water at Holua, however it must be treated to drink.

 Pack a light lunch and high energy snacks.

-Check out other content on Hawaii
+Check out our top content on Hawaii